Discover what times you should be making cold calls to maximize the chances your prospect answers the phone and eventually converts.

 There are free and paid strategies you can use to generate leads on LinkedIn.
 The free ones are primarily for salespeople and include strategies to build relationships on the platform with ideal leads and to warm them up enough to agree to a meeting.
 There is a process for generating these leads for free, which we outline below.
 Follow it sequentially for the best results.

 First and foremost, create a LinkedIn profile that convinces potential leads of their expertise in the industry.
 This profile will be the first place leads on the platform go if they want to learn more about you, whether that interest in you is prompted by a post you shared or a message you sent them.
-Below we’ll tell you how to paint yourself as an informed professional and also how to make the profile speak to the needs of your ideal customers who’ll be visiting it.
+Below, we’ll tell you how to paint yourself as an informed professional and also how to make your profile speak to the needs of your ideal customers who’ll be visiting it.

 First, look over your ideal customer profile (ICP) and make sure you understand the type of lead you're trying to attract.
 Learn about their needs, pain points, interests, and more.
 Reviewing this information will help you craft messaging on your LinkedIn profile that speaks directly to your target audience.
 If you lack an ICP, build one or, for the time being, find commonalities between your current customers by jotting down their demographics and stated reasons for buying.